rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to create real impact on the ground brings Bhanu to Samagra.
 He intends to leverage his academic grounding and hands-on experience in global health to create impact at scale.
+Bhanu currently leads the Anamaya programme in Odisha.
     image: /img/3.jpg
     linkedInProfile: .
     name: Bhanu Prabhakar
-    project: .
+    project: Anamaya
   - bio: >-
       Bhavya holds a Bachelor’s degree in Commerce from Jesus and Mary College, University of Delhi and a Post-Graduate Diploma in Liberal Studies under